maubanel/UE5-Lighting/README.md

 <!-- OVERVIEW -->
 ## Overview

 Lets look at lighting a scene in **UE5**.
 Lighting is what really makes games go from average to great.
 It is not only important visually but interactively.
 You can paint hints and paths for players to follow with light becoming one of the most powerful design aids to help players navigate your level.
 In this exercise you will be lighting a scene from Unreal to see how you can do versus how they lit the scene.

-* Tested on UE4 4.5.X
+* Tested on UE4 5.2.X
-* Required to install: Perforce, and Unreal Engine
+* Required to install: Unreal Engine and Perforce

 <!-- TOC -->
 ## Table of Contents